 - Advanced energy performance standards that minimize the total building operational costs during the affordability period.

-The bill expands the list of existing functions of the division to include collaborating with other state agencies to develop incentives that support:
+The act expands the list of existing functions of the division to include collaborating with other state agencies to develop incentives that support:

 - Local development near transit corridors;

 - Increased housing density development within employment, education, and town centers; and